spectrocloud/librarium/content/docs/08-user-management/1-user-authentication.md

   * Re-activate: Change the status of the key from ‘inactive’ to ‘active’ as long as expiration date has not passed.
   * Delete: Delete the key.

-## Using your API key
+## API Key Usage

-User can copy their API key from the Palette dashboard and use it for making REST API calls in one of the following ways:
+You copy your API key from the Palette dashboard and use it for making REST API calls in one of the following ways:

 * Query Parameter - Pass the key as a query parameter`ApiKey=<apiKey>`.
 Example:
   `v1/spectroclusters?ApiKey=QMOI1ZVKVIoW6LM6uXqSWFPsjmt0juvl`